| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 tattoos seemed more important.
 Once you get one, it's kind

+of addictive."
 To interview, Lee Miller is diffident to the point of shyness.

 He has great looks (a real classic profile), gorgeous, deep-hazel